shenoydotme/hugo-goa/README.md

 ## Hugo Built-in Features

-These are features that hugo provides and are used by this template.
+These are the features that hugo provides and are used by this template.

-- `disqusShortname`: Your discusShortname if you want to enable comments on your posts.
+- `disqusShortname`: Your discusShortname if you want to enable Disqus comments on your posts.
-- `googleAnalytics`: Your google analytics id for tracking.
+- `googleAnalytics`: Your Google analytics id for tracking.
 - `enableRobotsTXT`: Enable or disable search engines from crawling your site.

 ## Site Settings `[params]`